 Curfew, Out of Area Violations

 Of course, there are plenty of cases where people placed on probation do violate the terms of their probation but have a justification for doing so.
-Thus, the VOP can be beat.
-For example, on community control, if you are supposed to arrive home at 6:00 and you arrived at 6:20 a control officer will have reported your absence as a violation.
-The question we ask is, was this a "substantial violation?"
-If the violation was not substantial, the government cannot sustain a jail sentence.
-We will fight to get you out of jail as soon as possible.
+Thus, the VOP should be dismissed.
+For example, on community control, if you are scheduled to arrive home at 6:00, but arrive at 6:20, the community control officer may file a violation.
+The question is, is being 20 minutes late on a curfew a "substantial violation?"
+If the violation is not substantial, the violation will be dismissed.
 For more info on violations based upon missed appointments, check out my article "Missing a Probation Visit Not Enough to Support a VOP".

-How late is too late for a violation of community control or probation?
+How late is "too late" for a curfew violation?
 Yes, curfew issues are not just for community control clients, some sex offender probationers have curfews as well.
 Curfew violations are often difficult to prove, not because probation will have a hard time showing that the person arrived late beyond curfew--but because the violation must be "substantial".
 Many courts have found that a violation based simply upon a few minutes here or there is not "substantial" enough to warrant a violation.
 For a deeper analysis of a violation that was overturned because the court found that 30 minutes beyond curfew was not "substantial", read my article "VOP Judge Abuses Discretion".

 Credit Time Served on VOP Cases